hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 In memory caching can be handled via something like [pelikan](https://pelikan.io/) rather than immediately assuming memcache or redis (or a managed solution of those).
 You don't even need to update the code!

-You can also do this in environments where it makes sense, and then avoid it in environments where it doesn't; high compliance environments, for example, mean that storing data on disk is sometimes annoyingly hard and you'd prefer to externalize it, but you could probably cut off a large chunk of your object storage costs in non-production by using a local storage alternative with the same API.
+You can also do this in environments where it makes sense, and then avoid it in environments where it doesn't; high compliance environments, for example, mean that storing data on disk is sometimes annoyingly hard and you'd prefer to externalise it, but you could probably cut off a large chunk of your object storage costs in non-production by using a local storage alternative with the same API.
 While this type of optimization might be too overkill for most environments, making it _possible_ and _feasible_ to do, even at lower scale, unlocks absolutely massive potential and optionality for companies; something everyone is desperately hunting for right now.

 Pivoting to exploring a separate area of the solution space, one of the coolest and most exciting capabilities I've yet to see people really flesh out, is magical headers in requests.